SB2318/UltimateHealth/TEST_GUIDELINES.md

 UltimateHealth is a React Native + Expo application built with TypeScript, Redux Toolkit, and React Query.
 This document outlines comprehensive testing guidelines for all aspects of the application.

-**Current Status**: Testing infrastructure needs to be established.
-This document serves as the roadmap for implementing a robust testing strategy.
+**Current Status**: Testing infrastructure has been established.
+You can now write tests using the `jest-expo` and React Native Testing Library stack.
+See the "Running Tests" section for instructions.

 ---